coreygirard/kWiki/README.md

 Software testing is an investigation conducted to provide stakeholders with information about the quality of the software product or service under test. ... ...
 By contrast, QA (quality assurance) is the implementation of policies and procedures intended to prevent defects from reaching customers.
 ```

-To get all links in the text of the article: ('text' is the text of the link itself, 'title' is the text that appears on mouseover, and 'url' is the destination)
+To get all links in the text of the article: (`text` is the text of the link itself, `title` is the text that appears on mouseover, and `url` is the destination)

 ```python
 links = scrape.extractLinks(page)